51st Academy of Country Music Awards

 The 51st Academy of Country Music Awards were held on April 3, 2016, at the MGM Grand in Las Vegas, Nevada.
-Nominations for the 51st Academy of Country Music Awards were announced on February 1, 2016.
-Luke Bryan returned to host for his fourth consecutive year, with Dierks Bentley as his cohost for the first time.
+Luke Bryan returned to host the show for his fourth consecutive year, with Dierks Bentley as his newest co-host.

 Background

 Previously, some categories including Entertainer of the Year, New Male Vocalist of the Year, New Female Vocalist of the Year, and New Duo or Group of the Year were voted directly by fans.
-Beginning with the 2016 awards show, these became incorporated into a professional membership voting process.
-Luke Bryan returned to host the show for his fourth consecutive year, with Dierks Bentley as his co-host.
+Beginning with the 2016 awards show, these became incorporated into a professional membership voting process.Nominations were announced on February 1, 2016.

 Winners and nominees

 The winners are shown in bold.